Threat Intelligence Team

 Current Structure

-The Threat Intelligence initiative is driven by cross-functional participants from SIRT and the Red Team, who dedicate 10-20% of their time to the program while still prioritizing their primary roles.
+We are in the early stages of our Threat Intelligence journey, and currently have one dedicated engineer.
+This is augmented by cross-functional participants from SIRT and the Red Team, who dedicate 10-20% of their time to the program while still prioritizing their primary roles.
 They focus on building capabilities, delivering actionable intelligence, and demonstrating early results.

 Current Priorities